 Covid-19 Advice & Support for the creative sector

 We understand that our cultural and creative sector is facing a challenging time.
-Cornwall Council through the Culture and Creative Economy Team intends to provide support in recognition of the important contribution the creative sector is making to Cornwall’s unique creative ecology.
+Cornwall Council through the Culture and Creative Economy Team intends to provide support.
+This is in recognition of the important contribution the creative sector is making to Cornwall’s unique creative ecology.
 We want to ensure that our Cornish culture and creativity is sustained during and beyond this unprecedented time.
-Therefore, we wanted to communicate our commitment in supporting the creative sector and to share some useful resources.
+Therefore, we wanted to communicate our commitment in supporting the creative sector.
+We also wanted to share some useful resources.

 Image: Leach Pottery, image from Matthew Tyas